Must Know Tips About Caring For & Feeding Sourdough Starter

 The best part – all you need to bake the most delicious bread is sourdough starter, water, flour, and salt.
 That’s it!!

 And here’s the bad news.
 Sourdough can take over your life.
 Oh the feeding!
 It’s always hungry.
 Always wants something.
-They’re like children…always needing something.
+Sourdough starters are like children…always want something!!

 But the best part about sourdough starter – unlike children – you can just put it away anytime it gets to be too much by storing it in your fridge!